cfsghost/fluxer.js/README.md

 npm install fluxer
 ```

+Note that fluxer.js using `require` and `EventEmitter` of Node.js, you must have browserify to make it work for front-end. purpose.

 ### Usage

 In the past, Lack of framework for Flux pattern. if we want to use Flux, we must know exactly parts: the ___dispatcher___, the ___actions___, the ___stores___, and the ___views___.
 With `flux` NPM Module which is provided by Facebook, rough implementation is not easy to use.